Meet Our Staff

 Summer is a sophomore and a DWA major from Vashon Island, Washington.
 She was a peer educator for Project SAFE her first-year during spring, and helps to run Challah for Hunger.
 She spent her summer break hopping cargo ships and teaching health courses in the Peruvian Amazon.
 Summer has a passion for travel and learning other languages, and hopes to work in global health after Oxy.
 In her free time she enjoys playing the guitar, running, dancing, and spending time outdoors, preferably in the mountains of the lovely West.

-The Survivor Advocate is accessible 24 hours a day to provide highly confidential crisis support and resource options to students who experience sexual assault of any kind.
-This support includes, but is not limited to advising, case management and accompanying survivors to rape treatment centers or medical services.
+The Survivor Advocate provides highly confidential crisis support and resource options to students who experience sexual assault of any kind.
+This support includes, but is not limited to advising, case management and accompanying survivors to rape treatment centers or medical services 24 hours a day.